Culver House: History

 In 1906, the owner of the house at the time, third-generation Caroline Culver and her husband relocated the house from the corner of East Avenue and Culver Road to its current location on East Boulevard by East Avenue, about 1,000 ft in distance along the East Avenue.
 During this move, the old part of the house in the back was partially destroyed.
 This part was later restored and extended to enlarge the room that is now the library of the house.
-The house exemplifies the federal neoclassic elements such as slenderness, symmetry, and restraint typified by the American house builders of the era.
+The house exemplifies the federal neoclassic elements such as slenderness, symmetry, and restraint typified by the American housebuilders of the era.

 From its construction in 1816 through 1945, three generations of Culver family resided in the house.
 In 1945, the house was purchased by Elizabeth Gibson Holahan to be used as her residence.
 She served as president of the Landmark Society of Western New York (1952-1961), and as president of Rochester Historical Society (1977-2000).
-She served as director of the restoration of the Revolutionary War General Philip Schuyler Mansion (1764), supervisor of the excavation and restoration of Stone-Tolan House - the oldest house (1792) in Monroe County, director of the restoration of the Patrick Barry Mansion (1857) and undertook relocation and restoration of the George Eastman's boyhood home from Waterville to the George Eastman House.
+She served as director of the restoration of the Revolutionary War General Philip Schuyler Mansion (1764), supervisor of the excavation and restoration of Stone-Tolan House - the oldest house (1792) in Monroe County, director of the restoration of the Patrick Barry Mansion (1857) and undertook relocation and restoration of the George Eastman’s boyhood home from Waterville to the George Eastman House.